 In their native form, the empirical models (Hata, COST, ITU-R P.525) do not factor in the significant effects of diffraction caused behind obstacles.
 To accommodate this without the processing overhead associated with recognised complex diffraction theories, a proprietary knife edge diffraction function has been written which simulates modest diffraction, varied by wavelength and the angle of the received point to the obstacle summit.

-The models listed are implemented in a program called 'Signal server' which is the open source application that powers CloudRF.
+The models listed are implemented in a legacy program called 'Signal server' which is the open source application that still powers some parts of CloudRF.
+It has been largely replaced by a newer engine called Sleipnir which has been designed to take advantage of features on modern intel processors for maximum speed.

 Signal server on Github